Métropole

 A métropole (/fr/; French for "metropolis") is an administrative entity in France, in which several communes cooperate, and which has the right to levy local tax, an établissement public de coopération intercommunale à fiscalité propre.
-It is the most integrated form of intercommunality in France, more than the communauté urbaine, the communauté d'agglomération and the Communauté de communes.
+It is the most integrated form of intercommunality in France, more than the communauté urbaine, the communauté d'agglomération and the communauté de communes.
 The métropoles were created by a law of January 2014.

 As of January 2025, there are 19 métropoles, and 2 métropoles with special status: Paris and Marseille (all in metropolitan France).
-The Metropolis of Lyon is a territorial collectivity, not an intercommunality.
+Although the official name of the Metropolis of Lyon contains the word "métropole", legally, it is a territorial collectivity.